-Overall, despite far-reaching claims about the impact of school vouchers on student achievement, researchers have found small effects for students participating in voucher programs.
-Reviews of the literature show either small or no effects of vouchers on student
+Overall, despite far-reaching claims about the impact of school vouchers on student achievement, researchers have found small, null, or negative effects for students participating in voucher programs.
+Reviews of the literature show either small positive effects, no effects, or negative effects of vouchers on student achievement.40 Most of these studies have used randomized control trials or quasi-experimental research designs, which allow the researchers to make causal claims about the impact of using the voucher on student achievement.